 Scientists usually shy away from using the word miracle.
 Unless they’re talking about the gene-editing tool called CRISPR, that is.
 “You can do anything with CRISPR,” some say.
 Others just call it amazing.

 CRISPR stands for “clustered regularly interspaced short palindromic repeats.”
-Those repeats are elements of the genetic code in DNA.
+Those repeats are found in bacteria’s DNA.
+They are actually copies of small pieces of viruses.
+Bacteria use them like collections of mug shots to identify bad viruses.
 Cas9 is an enzyme that can cut apart DNA.
-Bacteria fight off viruses by wielding the Cas9 enzyme to reorder those repeated genetic segments.
+Bacteria fight off viruses by sending the Cas9 enzyme to chop up viruses that have a mug shot in the collection.
 Scientists recently figured out how bacteria do this.
-Now, in the lab, they use a similar approach to turn the microbe’s virus-fighting system into the hottest new lab tool.
+Now, in the lab, researchers use a similar approach to turn the microbe’s virus-fighting system into the hottest new lab tool.

 This CRISPR/Cas9 tool was first described in 2012 and 2013.
-Science labs around the world soon started using it to alter an organism’s genome — the entire set of its genes.
+Science labs around the world soon started using it to alter an organism’s genome — the entire set of its DNA instructions.

 This tool can quickly and efficiently tweak almost any gene in any plant or animal.
 Researchers already have used it to fix genetic diseases in animals, to combat viruses and to sterilize mosquitoes.
 They have also used it to prepare pig organs for human transplants and to beef up the muscles in beagles.